1399999/NetworkTools/NetworkTools/NetworkTools.WPCap/libpcap/readme-rpcap.txt

 ******************** RPCAP AND CODE MODIFICATIONS ********************

-These files are the ones which have to be modified when compiling a new release of WinPcap.
+These files are the ones which have to be modified when compiling a new release of NetworkTools.

 All the modifications are included within: